 Personally, I do not find this to be an easy number to conceptualize in my mind.
 A cubic mm is very small, and I have no rational point for relation to it.
 Instead, I prefer finding the volume per gram, so how much stone do you need to get 1 gram of weight.
 This I find to be a much easier to conceptualize as a number.
 Unlike density, the lower this number is the denser the stone (due to lesser volume of stone being needed to achieve 1 gram in weight).

-I will list a general scale below which will help you understand how hard different stones are.
-This is pulled from my own experience as to what a 5+, 5/5, 4/5, 3/5, etc. stones are, as well as from about 300 other stone ratings from community members or vendors, but at the end of it I am still having to draw the thresholds somewhere.
 The numbers are my personal opinion on the compiled data, but generally line up when you look at how other are ranking their stone hardness.
 If an individual’s/vendor’s numbers do not line up perfectly with the guidelines below, it doesn’t necessarily mean they are being dishonest.
 Their judgement of what a x/5 stone is may simply be different from my own.
-Wildly divergent numbers should be concerning though, and my first course of action in such an event would be to get the person to verify the weight and dimensions are actually correct.
+Wildly divergent numbers should be a topic for investigation though, and my first course of action in such an event would be to get the person to verify the weight and dimensions are actually correct.
 Make sure weights are not including things like wood bases, or else the accuracy will be heavily skewed.

 Also take note that this is not the same as Specific Gravity.
 Specific gravity should be measured with a water displacement test (which will also give a more accurate density calculation).
 This density concept is only quick estimate math when looking at stones you cannot test or measure yourself.
 Water displacement density measurements will usually be lower than those calculated via this method because JNATs typically absorb water and measurements are often off by a small amount.